oldskultxo/codex_context_external_memory/CODEX_CODE_CONTEXT_SYSTEM_README.md

 - Project-specific notes should be added only when validated by actual work.
 - Common notes should capture patterns that genuinely repeat across projects.
 - If a note becomes stale or noisy, it should be merged, tightened, or removed.
-- For automatic usage across repositories, place an `AGENTS.md` in a common ancestor directory (for example `/Users/santisantamaria/Documents/projects/AGENTS.md`) with explicit instructions to always run `ctx` + `ctx --prefs` first.
+- For automatic usage across repositories, place an `AGENTS.md` in a common ancestor directory (for example `/Users/santisantamaria/Documents/projects/AGENTS.md`) with explicit instructions to always read `index.json` and `user_preferences.json` first.
 - In that `AGENTS.md`, encode preference precedence and the rule to persist repeated user habits (`no intermediate feedback`, `always run tests`, `always run build`, `always update docs`, etc.).